Frequently Asked Questions

 We strongly encourage applicants to be certain they have provided all of the requested information prior to considering submitting supplemental information.
 Judicious examples of supplemental information include plans, drawings, photos or other materials that clearly illustrate what you hope to accomplish.
-If you think supplimental information is critical to understanding your request, contact Joann Christian at email@example.com for instructions.
+If you think supplemental information is critical to understanding your request, contact Joann Christian at firstname.lastname@example.org for instructions.

 If I receive a grant, will I be required to provide regular updates to the Foundation?

 Yes.
 The dates of the progress reports will be spelled out in your grant agreement.
 The grant agreement will also include specific metrics that should be a part of every report.
 Additionally, the Foundation reserves the right to evaluate your program utilizing our in-house Director of Research and Evaluation or a third-party evaluator paid for by the Foundation.

 Progress reports should be submitted online through this website just like the concept letter and application.
 Reports will be submitted under the "Requirements" tab.
 You will not be able to see or access the requirements tab until it is time to submit a report.
 To submit the report, log-in with the same username and password you created to submit your Concept Letter.
 Progress reports will not be accepted in hard copy or by email.